All-Open/el8-lab/docs/labs/podman.md

 !!! tip
     If don't like GUI tools feel free to complete Cockpit part of this lab using CLI. <br/>
-    Too score 100% you will need to install `podman` plugin for Cockpit though.
+    To score 100% you will need to install `podman` plugin for Cockpit though.

 ## Setup
 Execute